2022saheed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that displays all users and their home directories, sorted by users Task 23. a command that finds all empty files and directories in the current directory and all sub-directories.
 Task 25.
 Acrostic
+Task 24.a script that lists all the files with a .gif extension in the current directory and all its sub-directories